Crystal Bangle Bracelet by H. Payton

 Very good (see description)

 - Vintage Necklaces, 1930s Jewelry, Unsigned JewelryThis chrysoprase green necklace has rectangular-shaped stones that alternate with square crystals.
 All are mounted on linked silver-tone frames, in the style of Art Deco chicklet necklaces.
 Although unmarked, the design and quality of this jewel make me think it was made in Germany.
-The faceting of the crystals is superb, and the mountings of the stones are highly-decorated.
-The silver-tone metal may be sterling, although the stone frames are unmarked.
-This gorgeous piece from my personal collection closes with an older-style spring-ring clasp.
-Scroll down to see Art Deco earrings and bracelets to wear with this classic piece.USD$475.00
+The faceting of the crystals is superb, the mountings of the stones are highly-decorated, and the weight is substantial.
+This gorgeous piece from my personal collection closes with a spring-ring clasp.
+Scroll down to see Art Deco earrings to wear with this classic jewel.USD$495.00

-- Vintage Necklaces, 1920s Jewelry, Unsigned JewelryThis crystal bead necklace has graduated, lantern-shaped beads that are beautifully faceted to reflect light.
+- Vintage Necklaces, 1920s Jewelry, Unsigned JewelryThis vintage crystal necklace has graduated, lantern-shaped beads that are beautifully faceted to reflect light.
 They are separated by onyx-glass beads and crystal disks.
 This black-and-white look, so popular in the Twenties, is always in style.
 The beads have recently been professionally re-strung on wire.
 This Art Deco necklace closes with a silver-tone filigree, box-shaped concealed clasp.
-Scroll down to see a selection of earrings and bracelets to wear with this jewel.USD$225.00
+Scroll down to see a selection of earrings and bracelets to wear with this versatile jewel.USD$245.00